ajs-voices/once-upon-a-dream/scenes/049-stay-with-me.md

 "Not ever?"
 I smirked.
 "I can just see you standing outside a concert waiting for your favorite band to pass by and flashing them that award winning smile and catching the drummers attention.
 Going back to his hotel and rocking his world."

-Nox laughed.
+Angel laughed.
 "I didn't have time to hit concerts when I was younger.
 I've never been to anything that wasn't in a club.
 And most clubs - Zion being the exception, I go to have DJs."

 "Right now you sound like you've lead a sheltered life, but the entire walk home you were talking about sex clubs like they were home, why the dicotomy?"
 I asked.
 He was such a curiousity.

 "Two lives?"
 He shrugged.
 "My father expected so much of me that on the outside everything looked perfect.
 But I rebeled under the cover of night.
 My dad knows some of my exploits.
 He knew it helped releive the pressures of my father's expectations.
 He made sure I understood the dangers.
 We had a long talk about the birds and the bees and STDs.
 Told me about the predators out there.
 Told me he'd disown me if I became one of them too.
 He told my father just what he needed to know."
-Nox sighed.
+Angel sighed.
 "It was around then that he impressed upon the monthly therapist appointments.
 And six month health check ups."

 He grinned.
 "My life is nothing fancy.
 I bet you have your own stories."

 I shrugged.
 "Nothing spectacular."
 I watched as he flipped another pancake.
 "I didn't have a renowned chef for a father.
 I didn't backpack across Europe.
 I went to college, sold a few singles and bought a night club that I run.
 Nothing exceptional."

-Nox laughed.
+Angel laughed.
 Breakfast was coming along and I wasn't sure how he managed all of it.
 I could see his lips moving but he was paying attention to what I was saying.
 "A few singles.
 Who bought them?"
 He asked.

 "That's my little secret."
 I winked at him.